 6. Click the Convert button to start burning AVCHD to Blu-ray Disc

-Nota: The AVCHD video file is large, and the Blu-ray creating process may take longer time than the DVD creating.
+Hinweis: The AVCHD video file is large, and the Blu-ray creating process may take longer time than the DVD creating.
 Please wait patiently until it is completed.
-Dopo che, you can enjoy your valuable AVCHD videos on your UFUSoft Blu-ray player.
+Danach, you can enjoy your valuable AVCHD videos on your UFUSoft Blu-ray player.